mozilla-ai/agent-factory/tests/artifacts/summarize-url-content/README.md

-# Webpage Summarizer Agent
+# Webpage Summariser Agent

-A simple agent that fetches and summarizes the main text of any webpage.
+A simple agent that takes a webpage URL, extracts its text, and returns a concise summary.

 # Prerequisites